 Elections and Voting

-May 4 – Last day to file for candidacy
+May 6 – Last day to file for candidacy at 5:00PM

-July 4 – Absentee ballots become available & absentee voting on walk-in basis begins at NEA offices
+July 6 – Absentee ballots become available & absentee Voting on walk-in basis begins at NEA offices

 Western Navajo Agency Election Office Location